-BACKGROUND The Umpqua Sweets project is located on BLM checkerboard forestlands just west of the Umpqua National Forest on highway 38.
-There is one unit directly along the North Umpqua River, and many up Bob, Rock, Honey and Susan Creeks.
-The sale proposes “regeneration harvest” (aka clearcut-style logging) on all of these forest stands.
-OUR CONCERNS Of … Continue reading Umpqua Sweets
+Watch “Voices from the Umpqua” Now BACKGROUND The Umpqua Sweets timber sale proposes to log 2,000 acres of public forest on Bureau of Land Management (BLM) land above the famed North Umpqua River on Highway 138.
+There is one logging unit directly along the river, and many up Bob, Rock, Honey and Susan Creeks.
+The … Continue reading Umpqua Sweets Timber Sale

 Cascadia Wildlands, Klamath-Siskiyou Wildlands Center, Oregon Wild, and Soda Mountain Wilderness Council have filed suit to stop a 9,000-acre timber project in Southern Oregon that will allow logging in threatened spotted owl habitat contrary to federal laws.
 The project will occur next to the treasured Cascade-Siskiyou National Monument, further degrading surrounding forests.
 The North Landscape … Continue reading Cascadia Wildlands and Allies Challenge Enormous North Landscape Timber Sale